Sooryakiran/HARTS/README.md

 # Classification of MNIST using logic gates
 The above code can be used to generate optimal hardware architectures for prediction tasks.
 Here we present an example on the MNIST dataset.
-We were able to achieve a prediction accuracy of 60% using just 5 layers of logic gates.
+We were able to achieve a training accuracy of 60% using just 5 layers of logic gates.
+The fact that such a search converges makes me happy :)

 # TODO
   1. HDL generation from the trained networks